Zimmermann telegram: Japanese response

-The Japanese government, another nation mentioned in the Zimmerman Telegram, was already involved in World War I, on the side of the Allies against Germany.
-The government later released a statement that Japan was not interested in changing sides and in attacking America.
+The Japanese government, another nation mentioned in the Zimmerman telegram, was already involved in World War I, on the side of the Allies against Germany.
+The government later released a statement that Japan was not interested in changing sides or attacking America.

 Autograph discovery

-In October 2005, it was reported that an original typescript of the decoded Zimmermann Telegram had recently been discovered by an unnamed historian (probably Paul Gannon see below) was researching and preparing a history of the United Kingdom's Government Communications Headquarters (GCHQ).
+In October 2005, it was reported that an original typescript of the decoded Zimmermann telegram had recently been discovered by an unnamed historian who was researching and preparing a history of the United Kingdom's Government Communications Headquarters.
 The document is believed to be the actual telegram shown to the American ambassador in London in 1917.
 Marked in Admiral Hall's handwriting at the top of the document are the words: "This is the one handed to Dr Page and exposed by the President."
 Since many of the secret documents in this incident had been destroyed, it had previously been assumed that the original typed "decrypt" was gone forever.
 However, after the discovery of this document, the GCHQ official historian said: "I believe that this is indeed the same document that Balfour handed to Page."

-In 2006 there were six "closed" files on the Zimmermann Telegram which had not been declassified held by the National Archives at Kew (formerly the PRO).
+As of 2024, there were six "open" files on the Zimmermann telegram which have not been declassified held by The National Archives at Kew (formerly the PRO).